uyuni-project/uyuni-docs/docs/local-toolchain-setup.md

 task publish:uyuni LANGUAGES="en ja"
 ```

-`LANGUAGES=` selects the languages that are built.
-The `translations` step
+`LANGUAGES=` selects the languages to build.
+The `translations` step always
-always processes every language, because po4a reads the `.po` files directly.
+processes all the languages, because po4a reads the `.po` files directly.

-`LANGUAGES=` must name at least one language, and every name must be one of
+`LANGUAGES=` must give one language or more, and each name must be `en`, `ja`,
-`en` `ja` `zh_CN` `ko`.
-An empty or misspelled value stops the build instead of
+`zh_CN` or `ko`.
+An empty or incorrect value stops the build. `task --dry`
-producing nothing and reporting success. `task --dry` makes the same check.
+makes the same check.

-`export LANGUAGES=en` sets the default for every later command.
-A `LANGUAGES=`
+`export LANGUAGES=en` sets the default for the subsequent commands.
+A
-on the command line still wins over it.
+`LANGUAGES=` on the command line has a higher precedence.

 ### Controlling concurrency

-PDF books build in parallel, one job for each core. `JOBS=` caps the count:
+PDF books run concurrently, one job for each core. `JOBS=` caps the count:

 ```bash
 task pdf:mlm LANGUAGES=en JOBS=4